-- 1. Prices: - The prices incorporated in the calculation of the weighted average monthly BCPs used in the Farmgate Milk Price calculation reflect prices actually achieved by Fonterra on the sale of commodity product on GDT, and on the sale of commodity product with similar specifications at current market prices established on arm's length terms to customers in freely contestable global markets.
-In the forecast Farmgate Milk Price as at 31 May 2022, 59 per cent by volume of Fonterra's actual sales used to calculated NMPB revenue were undertaken on GDT.
-The remaining 41 per cent of 'price informing' sales, all of which used the most recent relevant GDT price as a key reference point, were undertaken through other sales channels.
+- The prices incorporated in the calculation of the weighted average monthly BCPs used in the Farmgate Milk Price calculation reflect prices actually achieved by Fonterra on the sale of commodity product on GDT, and on the sale of commodity product with similar specifications at current market prices established on arm's length terms.
+In the forecast Farmgate Milk Price as at 30 April 2023, 60 per cent by volume of Fonterra's actual sales used to calculated NMPB revenue were undertaken on GDT.
+The remaining 40 per cent of 'price informing' sales, all of which used the most recent relevant GDT price as a key reference point, were undertaken through other sales channels.
 This split is consistent with the prior two years. - Because these prices are derived from prices achieved by Fonterra, they are practically feasible for Fonterra.
-We have separately provided the Commission with considerable data and analysis that demonstrates that the prices achieved by Fonterra on the sales included in the milk price calculation are not systematically higher than the prices achieved by Fonterra on sales not included,14 and that the publicly available evidence implies they are also not systematically higher than prices achieved by other New Zealand producers. - We exclude approximately 30 percent of sales of RCPs and all sales of non-RCPs.
+We have separately provided the Commission with considerable data and analysis that demonstrates that the prices achieved by Fonterra on the sales included in the milk price calculation are not systematically higher than the prices achieved by Fonterra on sales not included, 19 and that the publicly available evidence implies they are also not systematically higher than prices achieved by other New Zealand producers. - We exclude approximately 30 percent of sales of RCPs and all sales of non-RCPs.
 Also, prices achieved on GDT continue to be used as a benchmark against which sales team performance is measured with respect to off-GDT sales.
 Thus Fonterra continues to be appropriately incentivised to operate efficiently.
-(Attachment 5 provides additional detail on the selection criteria used to identify the off-GDT sales included in the base milk price revenue calculation.) - The Commission concluded in its 2016/17 Base Milk Price Report that "the product specifications of the off-GDT sales for the 2016/17 season are consistent with the commodity definition in the Act and standard specification products" 15 but explained that "because this position could change from year to year based on Fonterra's actual off-GDT sales, we will continue to review the off-GDT products which inform the milk price calculation in future seasons to enable us to conclude ... on the consistency of the product inclusions with the Act.".16 In 2020/21 we
+(Attachment 5 provides additional detail on the selection criteria used to identify the off-GDT sales included in the base milk price revenue calculation.) - The Commission concluded in its 2016/17 Base Milk Price Report that "the product specifications of the off-GDT sales for the 2016/17 season are consistent with the commodity definition in the Act and standard specification products" 20 but explained that "because this position could change from year to year based on Fonterra's actual off-GDT sales, we will continue to review the off-GDT products which inform the milk price calculation in future seasons to enable us to conclude ... on the consistency of the product inclusions with the Act.".
+21 In 2020/21 we undertook a comprehensive review of all RCP product specifications, and in consequence removed several specifications from the schedule of Qualifying Materials.
+22 We have not made any further amendments in 2022/23 to the product specifications used to determine the off-GDT sales used in the milk price calculation.